Varicose Veins Treatment Overview

-Varicose veins can cause symptoms in the legs that aren’t just cosmetic including swelling, itching, throbbing, restlessness, aching, burning, cramping, tiredness and varicose eczema.
+Varicose veins often cause symptoms in the legs including swelling, itching, throbbing, restlessness, aching, burning, cramping, tiredness and varicose eczema.
 They can bleed, especially in the elderly, after relatively minor trauma.
-The increased pressure often causes skin damage and in many patients actual ulceration of the skin occurs which takes months to heal without appropriate treatment.
+The increased pressure often causes skin damage and, in some patients, actual ulceration of the skin occurs which can take months to heal without appropriate treatment.

 Patients who present to us with vein problems often note that they are experiencing at least a few of the symptoms above, however some patients have had problems for so long they only become aware of the fact that their veins have caused symptoms when they return following treatment and say their legs feel far less tired and commonly state "it is like having a new pair of legs!".

 Can someone have the symptoms associated with varicose veins but no visible varicosities?

 It is important to note that occasionally the symptoms normally associated with varicose veins, and caused by the valve failure, can occur with no evidence of visible varicose veins.

 The only way to accurately determine the underlying cause of your varicose and thread veins is by having a colour duplex ultrasound scan performed on your legs.
 Without this full and detailed scan, it is impossible to properly assess your veins or determine the exact treatment you require.
 The best person to undertake the scan is the person who will undertake your treatment.
 This may be a consultant interventional radiologist, a vascular surgeon or a specialist venous nurse practitioner.